 - On-Campus Student Employment: On-campus jobs provide more than a paycheck; they may provide more opportunities for professional development than a job off-campus.
 Click the link to learn about working on-campus and how to find and apply for jobs.

 There are also other opportunities to gain experience on and off-campus, including volunteering, Service Learning, student clubs and organizations, and undergraduate research.
-For help exploring your options and finding the right fit for you, make an appointment with the Career Center.
+For help exploring your options and finding the right fit for you, make an appointment with Career Services.

 You can use Handshake to search for internships and on-campus jobs, as well as off-campus jobs, post-graduation jobs, and some volunteer opportunities.

-The Career Center can help you with other ways to search for these opportunities as well.
+Career Services can help you with other ways to search for these opportunities as well.
 Make an appointment with us for assistance.